Our rating of the best tankless water heaters on the market is useless if you don’t know EXACTLY what size of a tankless unit you need for your house.

 - Simply count the maximum number of fixtures and appliances that you want to run simultaneously.
 Make a list of them.

-- Now find out what are their flow rates.
+- Now find out their flow rates.
 That is how much hot water they use per minute.

 - Add up all numbers to get the total amount of hot water per minute.

-If you don’t know what are the actual flow rates for your shower or faucets, use the average values:
+If you don’t know the actual flow rates for your shower or faucets, you can use our table of the average flow rates for most types of fixtures:

 |Fixture||Average flow rate|